Beyond Teal : The Androgynous Organisation (T.A.O.)

 • Circle : decentralised, bottom-up, participative (“yin” energy)

-• Triangle/Circle : the androgynous synthesis
+• Triangle/Circle : the androgynous organisation (the third attractor)

 To unlock impact AND alignment at scale, an androgynous organisation or leader needs to have the capacity to tap into both polarities in function of the context.